-A new 911 service was instituted last year and is operating effectively, our contacts reported, and everyone I spoke with agreed that tourism to this country is officially “booming.”
+A new 911 service was instituted in 2016 and is operating effectively, our contacts reported, and everyone I spoke with agreed that tourism to this country is officially “booming.”

 This country is on track to take a position on the world stage.

-Until my most recent visit, I didn’t get the Dominican Republic.
+Until recently, I didn’t get the Dominican Republic.
 It didn’t connect with me.

 Caribbean beaches are great, but I’m a city girl.
 My time in the DR in the past has been focused on property scouting on this country’s coast.